capricorncd/zx-sml/nodejs/README.md

   disableKeySorting?: boolean
   // This `types` array is obtained from other files or directories for `extends` related processing. types?: CommentInfoItem[]
+  // expend types of getCommentsData function. expendTypes?: string[]
+  // handler of the expend types. expendTypesHandlers?: Record<string, ExpendTypesHandler>
+  // Need to get source code of the type, default `['type', 'constant']`. codeTypes?: string[]
 }
 ```